EvanKomp/aide/docs/component_specification.md

 ### `LibraryGeneration`
 Abstract parent libary generation class.
-- `__init__(self, estimator: BaseEstimator, strategy: str)`: Initialize with an estimator and a generation strategy.
+- `__init__(self, **kwargs)`: Initialize with an estimator and a generation strategy.
+- `fit(self, Library)`: Fit the model to a library. __Need to think about inputs here, these are all NN based so nor sure if we can extract out the features from the library inside of the class or if we need to do it before hand with an encoder (prefered).__
-- `generate(self) -> Library`: Generate a new library.
+- `predict(self) -> Library`: Generate a new library.
+- `from_pretrained(cls, **kwargs) -> LibraryGeneration`: Load a pretrained model.

 ---

 ## 6. Round
 ### `Round`
 Abstract parent round class.
-Used to define a step in the lab, eg. this might be generating a new library to test, or  it might be filtering an existing library
+Used to define a step in the lab, eg. this might be generating a new library to test, or  it might be filtering an existing library.
+These need to be modular and stackable.
+We need functionality to check if the round is ready to go
 - `__init__(self, params: Dict)`: Initialize with parameters.
 No library yet.
 Status is None
 - `set_starting_library(self, library: Library)`: Set the library for this round.
 Save to database if present.
 - `get_library_for_exp(self) -> Library`: Return the library for this round from the database if it exists, or generate it and save it to the database.
 - `set_labels(self, notes: str=None, exp_time: str=None)`: Check that labels have been added to the libarary and save, update status to 'complete'.
+- `save_to_db(self)`: Save the round to the database.
+Database must have been set by either to or from.
-- `to_db(self, db: CampaignDatabase)`: Save the round to the database.
+- `to_db(self, db: CampaignDatabase, idx: int)`: Save the round to the database.
 - `from_db(cls, db: CampaignDatabase, idx: int) -> Round`: Load the round from the database.
+- `database`: CampaignDatabase object, None if not connected to a database.
-- `_id`: Unique identifier for the round, None if not saved/from the database.
+- `id`: Unique identifier for the round, None if not saved/from the database.
-- `_status`: Status of the round, one of
+- `status`: Status of the round, one of
     1. 'unknown': Not connected to database at all
     2. 'not started': Connected to database, but it is a future round and we cannot generate the library yet
     3. 'ready': Connected to database, and we can generate the library